bgeils/bgeils.github.io/portfolio.md

 ## SpaceX -- Instrumentation & RangeOps Internship

+![alt text](https://raw.githubusercontent.com/bgeils/bgeils.github.io/master/images/waterlanding.gif){: .center-image }

+*Video Source: Youtube @spacexchannel*

 * Spring 2016 -- Cape Canaveral, FL

-As an instrumentation and comm intern my focus was on designing and implementing systems for ground control to reliably launch Falcon 9 rockets.
-During my time at the Cape I helped launch and, fingers crossed, land five Falcon 9 rockets at LC-40 and SLC-39A.
-The majority of my time was spend on 39A projects.
-This is the same space launch complex as the Apollo missions from '63 to '72.
+As an instrumentation and communication intern, I focused on designing and implementing systems for ground control to reliably launch Falcon 9 rockets.
+During my time at the Cape, I helped launch and (fingers crossed) land five Falcon 9 rockets at LC-40 and SLC-39A.
+The majority of my time was spent on 39A projects.
+This is the same space launch complex used in the Apollo missions from 1963-1972.
 Part of the 39A work was associated with pad completion for Falcon Heavy.
 I also worked with the payload and Dragon install implementing an end-to-end hazard-safe communication system for pre-flight operations.

-![alt text](https://raw.githubusercontent.com/bgeils/bgeils.github.io/master/images/waterlanding.gif){: .center-image }

-*Video Source: Youtube @spacexchannel*

 *Landing the first rocket on water, during the internship.*